-Noncredit courses that teach English as a second language/English for speakers of other languages, also referred to as ESL/ESOL, are the most common type of noncredit offering provided by institutions with noncredit of all sizes, with 85% (n=70) of all institutions with noncredit offering ESL/ESOL.
-All institutions (100%, n=8) classified as large noncredit, 95% (n=36) of institutions classified as medium noncredit, and 72% (n=26) of institutions classified as small noncredit offer noncredit ESL/ESOL courses.
+Noncredit courses that teach English as a second language/English for speakers of other languages, also referred to as ESL/ESOL, are the most common type of noncredit offering provided by institutions with noncredit of all sizes, with 84% (n=76) of all institutions with noncredit offering ESL/ESOL.
+All institutions (100%, n=9) classified as large noncredit, 95% (n=37) of institutions classified as medium noncredit, and 70% (n=30) of institutions classified as small noncredit offer noncredit ESL/ESOL courses.
+Note that trends for ESL noncredit offerings are not tracked due to modification of the 2017 and 2018 survey instruments.

-Noncredit high school diplomas or equivalency programs, also referred to as ABE/ASE, are the second most common type of offering provided by institutions with noncredit, with 57% (n=47) of all institutions with noncredit offering ABE/ASE overall (large noncredit, 100%, n=8; medium noncredit, 71%, n=27; small noncredit, 33%, n=12).
+Noncredit career technical education (CTE) and disability student programs and supports (DSPS) are the second most common types of offerings provided by institutions with noncredit, with 52% (n=47 each) of all institutions with noncredit offering CTE (large noncredit, 78%, n=7; medium noncredit, 72%, n=28; small noncredit, 28%, n=12) and DSPS (large noncredit, 89%, n=8; medium noncredit, 56%, n=22; small noncredit, 40%, n=17).